alfredkam/yakojs/doc.md

 Sometimes common components / functions may share some common functionality with other graph components.
 Mixin allows you to enable the magic to happen here.

 #####make(tagName, attribute, dataAttribute)
-make is called everytime to compile a svg element, and expects to return a string or object that ```compile``` function can consume.
-[Overrides the base function](https://github.com/alfredkam/yakojs/blob/master/lib/base/common.js#L42-L50)
+make is called everytime to combine a svg element with its attributes, and expects to return a string or object that ```compile``` function can consume.

-#####compile(parent, child)
-compile is called everytime to append the child into the parent node.
 [Overrides the base function](https://github.com/alfredkam/yakojs/blob/master/lib/base/common.js#L52-L63)

+#####compile(parent, childs)
+compile is called everytime to append the childs into the parent node.
+Childs is an array of results by the ```make``` function.
+Expects the result of parent to be return [Overrides the base function](https://github.com/alfredkam/yakojs/blob/master/lib/base/common.js#L42-L50)

 ##SVG API
 ```javascript